 On average, we’ve found that managers require 2-4 hours per week per direct report.
 It’s okay to start with a rough estimate as long as you set expectations that this allocation will likely change as you build more efficiencies into the role or add responsibilities.
 Record this time allocation in the manager role description and any spots that inform your hiring decisions.

-Make adjustments.
 If you discover that some managers have too much or too little capacity, make changes to create the right balance.
 For example, assign fewer direct reports or projects to managers who have hybrid ‘player-coach’ roles.
 Once again, this is a good time to remind people that these changes may be temporary and are a work in progress.
-Moving forward, as you increase efficiency (e.g., automate onboarding) or add on expectations (e.g., request that all managers attend weekly cross-functional meetings) re-adjust the allocation accordingly and communicate the new formula.
-Clarify that the time allocations are approximate and serve as a guide for managers and for hiring decisions.
+Moving forward, as you increase efficiency (e.g., automate onboarding) or add on expectations (e.g., request that all managers attend weekly cross-functional meetings), re-adjust the allocation accordingly and communicate the new formula.
+Clarify that the time allocations are approximate and serve as a guide for managers and hiring decisions.

-BONUS - Clarify tradeoffs: Even if your allocation seems perfect, your managers will invariably face instances where it’s still impossible to cross off every item on their to-do list.
+Even if your allocation seems perfect, your managers will invariably face instances where it’s still impossible to cross off every item on their to-do list.
 This tension is especially common for managers who have a hybrid player-coach role.
 To help your managers make good decisions in these moments, make implicit priorities explicit.
 For example: if time is short, the tradeoff we expect is to help your team build their skills even over meeting project deadlines.
 Or: If you have to choose between one or the other, keep your one-on-one time sacred even over responding to email within 24 hours.